 Willingly we stayed near ‘Har ki paudi’ to witness the immensely celebrated evening ‘Aarti’ and I tell you, it was ‘divine’ from start till end.

-I won’t hesitate to say that the so called ‘pseudo-religious’ people have spread their hold over this pious place as well but then again… it’s a personal choice; to believe what you see…
+I won’t hesitate to say that yes some things do look dramatised but then again… it’s a personal choice; to believe what you see…

 but what you feel… is what you treasure; there’s no adulteration.

-The divinity forced me to take a dip in the freezing water of holy Ganga and surprisingly, I don’t regret!
+The divinity forced me to take a dip in the freezing water of holy Ganga and surprisingly, I didn’t regret!

 Honestly, the trip was an enticing one and I immediately felt a connection with ‘I don’t know what’!
 But I got moved…. 🙂